DeveloperCielo/developercielo.github.io/_i18n/en/_posts/3ds/2019-09-20-integracao-sdk-android.md

 # STEP 1.
 Access Token Request

-The solution is composed by the access token request via the API and authentication request via Java Script.
+The solution is composed by the access token request via the API and authentication request via JavaScript.

 |Environment | Endpoint | Authorization |
 |---|---|---|